-The Rainforest Alliance, Fairtrade International and UTZ are entirely different organizations that all share similar missions and goals.
+The Rainforest Alliance and Fairtrade International are different organizations that share similar missions and goals.

 It is important to note that these labels are not mutually exclusive, and that you can often find products with more than one of these seals.

-Rainforest Alliance certification differs from Fairtrade in the focus and strategy of their missions.
-Fairtrade standards are designed to tackle poverty and empower producers in the world’s poorest countries, giving them a guaranteed price for their products.
-Rainforest Alliance certification focuses on how farms are managed, with certification being awarded to farms that meet the comprehensive standards of the Sustainable Agriculture Network (SAN), a coalition of local, grassroots organizations.
-The SAN standard encompasses all three pillars of sustainability—social, economic, and environmental and empowers farmers with the knowledge and skills to negotiate for themselves in the global marketplace.
-Rainforest Alliance certification and training are teaching farmers, farm workers, and their families to farm efficiently and responsibly, growing their bottom lines today and conserving the fertile soils and natural resources on which they and their children will depend in the future.
+Fairtrade's standards are designed to tackle poverty and empower producers in the world’s poorest countries, giving them a guaranteed price for their products.
+Rainforest Alliance certification focuses on how farms are managed, with certification being awarded to farms that meet the comprehensive standards of the Sustainable Agriculture Standard, which encompasses all three pillars of sustainability—social, economic, and environmental—and empowers farmers with the knowledge and skills to negotiate for themselves in the global marketplace.
+Rainforest Alliance certification and trainings (including our Farmer App) are teaching farmers, farm workers, and their families to farm efficiently and responsibly, growing their bottom lines today and conserving the fertile soils and natural resources on which they and their children will depend in the future.